From Mr. Incredible to a bleeding skeleton, the Ravens love a good Halloween costume

 Ravens safety Eric Weddle has a long, wondrous beard.
-He lives in a neighborhood where his is among the only ones illuminated on Christmas.
+He lives in a neighborhood where his house is among the only ones illuminated on Christmas.
 Which meant that for Halloween this year, there was only one costume that made sense.

 “I was gonna dress up as Santa,” he said Wednesday.
 That dark beard of his, he said, “was going to be white.
 Dye it white. … I thought it'd be funny to do, because we're funny, and we're the only ones that have lights up in our neighborhood at Christmastime.
 But it was all fun and games.”